Reductions of Galois representations and the theta operator: Introduction

 Now suppose $f$ is an eigenform of weight $k \ge 2$ with $\bar{\rho}_f$ absolutely irreducible.
 Let $\omega$ denote the mod $p$ cyclotomic character.
 Since $\bar\rho_f$ is of Serre-type, the twisted representation $\bar{\rho}_f \otimes \omega$ is again of Serre-type, hence by Serre's modularity conjecture, it arises from an eigenform, say $g$, i.e.,

 Serre's conjecture gives the minimal weight, level and character of the eigenform $g$ from the corresponding data for $f$.
-It would be interesting to investigate how the slope of $g$ depends on the slope of $f$ about which the conjecture does not give any information.
-In many cases, computational evidence suggest that
+It would be interesting to investigate how the slope of $g$ depends on the slope of $f$.
+The conjecture does not give any information about this.
+In many cases, computational evidence suggests that

 if $f$ and $g$ are normalized to have first Fourier coefficient $1$.
-But in fact \eqref{slope f vs g} is not always true, see Section \ref{serexmp} for some examples.
+But in fact \eqref{slope f vs g} is not always true, see Sec. \ref{serexmp} for some examples.
 However, we prove the following general result.